 Wired, April 14, 2019, Tech that connects us -- And makes us better humans

-By the People is an online transcription platform where anyone with an internet connection can transcribe documents from Library of Congress digitized collections.
+By the People is an online transcription platform inviting anyone with an internet connection can transcribe documents from Library of Congress digital collections.
 Everyone is welcome to contribute!

-This crowdsourcing project invites members of the public, non-specialists and specialists alike, to help make data more usable and discoverable.
-Crowdsourcing at the Library of Congress invites volunteers to explore collections while gaining new skills, for example, learning to read older forms of handwriting such as cursive.
+This crowdsourcing project enables members of the public to help make data more usable and discoverable while gaining new knowledge and skills, for example, learning to read older forms of handwriting such as cursive.

 Learn how to get started in our Welcome Guide and then jump in!

 You’ll encounter presidential papers; the personal archives of leaders of movements including women's suffrage, abolition, and civil rights; the work of writers like Walt Whitman; documentation of music and traditions by folklorist Alan Lomax; and much more.

 The data contributed by volunteers like you can be used in many different ways.
-The transcriptions produced through By the People will typically be published in the Library catalog on loc.gov within a year of a Campaign's completion.
+The transcriptions produced through By the People will typically be published alongside the digital images on loc.gov within a year of a campaign's completion.
 Once there, it is full-text searchable, can be viewed alongside the original image for readability, and be used by adaptive technology like screen readers.
 The text for each item and page can be downloaded via loc.gov.

 All contributions to By the People are released into the public domain so anyone is free to use or reuse the data.
-Data from completed campaigns will also be made available as datasets for bulk download.
+Data from retired completed campaigns will also be made available as datasets for bulk download.

 If you need help accessing the data or want to share how you're using transcripton data, please contact us at Ask a Librarian.